dxns-hub/EthicalAI/README.md

 - **Transparency**: Provide clear explanations of model decisions.
 - **Privacy**: Protect user data and ensure confidentiality.
 - **Accountability**: Maintain responsibility for AI outcomes.
-- **Wise Fool's Wisdom**: Embrace mistakes with humor to grow and learn from them.
+- **Perspective**: Embrace mistakes with humor to grow and learn from them.

 ## Components
 - **Data Handling**: Tools for data preprocessing and bias detection.